KeithBremer/CYF-DB-Module/db/week-2/lesson.md

   cost          NUMERIC(6,2)
 );
 ```
 ***Note: you may never need to do this.
-Database design is a task that requires specialist skills and considerable experience of using database technologies.***
+Database design is a task that requires specialist skills and considerable experience.***

 ### Naming Tables and Columns